aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/020_linux_stress/_index.md

 weight = 20
 +++

 In this section we will run a CPU Stress test using AWS Fault Injection Simulator against an Amazon Linux EC2 Instance.
-The Linux CPU stress test is an out of the box action.
+The Linux [CPU stress](https://docs.aws.amazon.com/fis/latest/userguide/actions-ssm-agent.html#fis-ssm-docs) test is an out of the box FIS action.
 We will do the following:

 1. Create experiment template to stress CPU.
 2. Connect to a Linux EC2 Instance and run the Top Command.